Tramp is a private members’ club and restaurant located on Jermyn Street in St James’, Mayfair, London.

 Opened by Oscar Lerman, Bill Ofner and Johnny Gold in 1969, Tramp has entered the lexicon of the worlds of celebrity, glamour and nightlife.
 Over the following 40 years, the discreet entrance on Jermyn Street welcomed everyone from Frank Sinatra to the Beatles, royalty of many nationalities (including our own), Hollywood’s major players and the highest echelons of international society.

-Under the watchful eye of the club's director Brian Crawford, Tramp is celebrating over 4 decades of existence with the recent opening of a large, beautifully designed outdoor smoking terrace and lounge bar at the rear of the building.
-The result encompasses luxurious seating areas, mirrored walls and state of the art outdoor heaters on the terrace, and the lounge bar provides the perfect place for discreet tête-à-têtes between friends.
+Tramp is celebrating over 4 decades of existence with the opening of a large, beautifully designed outdoor smoking terrace and lounge bar at the rear of the building.
+The results are luxurious seating areas, mirrored walls and state of the art outdoor heaters on the terrace, and the lounge bar provides the perfect place for discreet tête-à-têtes between friends.

 There is a wealth of incredible and unbelievable anecdotes that have emanated from Tramp to become legendary.
 None of them will be repeated here to protect both the living and the dead!
 You need to ask someone who admits to knowing.